-The National Theatre’s acclaimed political play This House is to transfer into the West End this Autumn for a 16 week season.
-James Graham’s hit play This House will run at the Aldwych Theatre from September 2013.
+The National Theatre’s acclaimed political play This House by James Graham is to transfer into the West End in 2014.

-The cast will include players from the National Theatre production including Julian Wadham, Phil Daniels and Reece Dinsale.
+The cast may include players from the original National Theatre production including Julian Wadham, Phil Daniels and Reece Dinsale.

 1974.
 The UK faces economic crisis and a hung parliament.
 In a culture hostile to cooperation, it’s a period when votes are won or lost by one, when there are fist fights in the bars and when sick MPs are carried through the lobby to register their vote.